daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

   noremap works across all modes. to work only in normal mode, we do nnoremap. nnoremap <s-v> :<c-u>echo 'use insert mode'<cr> - this will only work in normal mode.

+# Vim Register:

+System clipboard: "+

+# Switch layouts

+C-w H to go from horizontal to vertical.
+C-w J to go from vertical to horizontal.
+C-w r to swap the buffers.
+C-w w to move cursor.

 # indenting code: